Global Landfill Gas Market 2018-2022 | Growing Demand for Energy to Boost Demand | Technavio

 Technavio analysts forecast the global landfill gas market to grow at a CAGR of nearly 4% during the forecast period, according to their latest market research report.

-Technavio has released a new market research report on the global landfill gas market for the period 2018-2022.
+Technavio analysts forecast the global landfill gas market to grow at a CAGR of nearly 4% by 2022.
 (Graphic: Business Wire)

 This report is available at a USD 1,000 discount for a limited time only: View market snapshot before purchasing